theluqmn/ReceiptGen/README.md

     * Debit Card
     * E-Wallet
     * Pay later
+6. Enter your discount (enter blank to skip, 0-100%)
-6. The full list will be outputted to the terminal, formatted like a receipt.
+7. The full list will be outputted to the terminal, formatted like a receipt.
 Includes the total due, total price, and tax.

 ## To-do